 Research &c.
 Work: At IBM DB first worked in the hardware (logic and systems) design of such equipment as the IBM 1070 (Sweden), the IBM 1800 and IBM 1130 computers (San Jose), and, finally, with Gene Amdahl and Ed Sussenguth, on the IBM ACS/1 supercomputer (Menlo Park).
 At Research DB worked with the late John W. Backus and the late Ted Codd on Functional Languages, resp.
 Relational Data Base Systems.
 At Vienna, DB, together with such colleagues as the late Peter Lucas, the late Hans Bekič, Kurt Walk, and Cliff B. Jones, worked on a Denotational (–like) Semantics Description of PL/I while, with his colleagues conceiving, researching, developing and using VDM (the Vienna software Development Method).
 At DTU and at DDC, supported by the Commision of the European Community, DB initiated several advanced research & development projects:

-Awards &c.: DB is a Knight of The Danish Flag; is a member of Academia Europaea (MAE); is a member of The Russian Academy of Natural Sciences (MRANS [AB]); and was a member of IFIP Working Groups 2.2 (1980-2004, resigned) and 2.3 (1980-2008, resigned).
+Awards &c.: DB is a Knight of The Danish Flag; is a member of Academia Europaea (MAE), the Danish Academy for Technical Sciences, (ATV); the Russian Academy of Natural Sciences (MRANS [AB]), and and was a member of IFIP Working Groups 2.2 (1980-2004, resigned) and 2.3 (1980-2008, resigned).
 DB has received the John von Neumann Medal of the JvN Society of Hungary and the Ths.
 Masaryk Medal from the Masaryk University, Brno, The Czech Republic.
 DB received the Danish Engineering Society's (IDA) Informatics Division's first BIT prize, March 1999.
 DB was given the degree of honorary doctor from the Masaryk University, Brno, The Czech Republic, in 2004.

-DB is an ACM Fellow and an IEEE Fellow.
+DB is an ACM Fellow, an IEEE and an FME (Formal Methods Europe) Fellow.

-Publications: DB has published some 120 papers, authored 6 books (3 in both English and Chinese, and 1 in two English editions), co-authored 2 books and edited & co-edited 11 books.
+Publications: DB has published some 125 papers, authored 7 books (3 in both English and Chinese, and 1 in two English editions), 1 monograph, co-authored 2 books and edited & co-edited 11 books.